gwatcha/reaper-keys/README.md

 - Saving a couple minutes per hour
 - Developing arthritis at 60 instead of 40
-- Reduced mouse usage
+- Ability to reduce mouse usage
-- A more fluid experience
-- Quick access to many key bindings
+- Increased maximum bandwidth between your brain and the track your mixing

 <a id="orga772014"></a>